 Each related post link displays the post thumbnail, publication date, and title.

 Which related posts display depends on your Blog Page content, but the template considers these attributes when selecting posts:

 This search generates two or more related posts, depending on the template.
 Related posts will become more accurate as you continue to add content to your Blog Page.

-Note: Related posts are automatically generated on these templates.
+Tip: Related posts are automatically generated on these templates.
 It isn't possible to edit or change related post links.
-For further control over which posts display, disable related posts and use the Summary Block method below.
+For more control over which posts display, disable related posts and use the Summary Block method above.